 Mitsubishi Lancer Review

-The 2013 Mitsubishi Lancer ranks 42 out of 43 Affordable Small Cars.
-This ranking is based on our analysis of 62 published reviews and test drives of the Mitsubishi Lancer, and our analysis of reliability and safety data.
+The 2015 Mitsubishi Lancer ranks 27 out of 27 Affordable Compact Cars.
+This ranking is based on our analysis of published reviews and test drives of the Mitsubishi Lancer, as well as reliability and safety data.

 Other Cars to Consider

 The Subaru Impreza gets better fuel economy than the Lancer, and it comes standard with all-wheel drive.
 Test drivers say the Impreza has spacious seats in the front and back, and the hatchback model has quite a bit more cargo space than the Lancer.